The papers should be directed towards one of the three topics for the conference:

 Submission of poster abstracts within the three themes are also welcome.

-Deadline for submissions is 15th August, 2018.
+Deadline for submissions is extended to 26th of August, 2018.
 If you have any questions about the conference, or want to submit an abstract (max.
 250 words) please contact Hege Ingjerd Hollund email@example.com; or Astrid J. Nyland firstname.lastname@example.org

 We will prioritize papers that discuss, implement and mediate generated data enabling comments on the potential, or perhaps problematic aspects, of using scientific data to answer questions on past human behaviour; mobility, exchange, production, human and material biographies, networks and relations, preferences, and choices.